tuckn/AhkJSON/README.md

-# AhkJson
+# AhkJSON

 ## Overview

-AhkJson is a JSON handler for AutoHotkey.
+AhkJSON is a JSON handler for AutoHotkey.
 It is originally derived from [cocobelgica/AutoHotkey-JSON](https://github.com/cocobelgica/AutoHotkey-JSON) and has been adapted for additional features and improvements.
 This library allows you to parse JSON strings into AutoHotkey data structures and convert AutoHotkey objects back into JSON text, supporting advanced features like a "reviver" function (similar to JavaScript).

 **Requirements**: